Buyers

 • Supports development of farm capacity

-• Increases food security in New Mexico
+• Increases food sovereignty in New Mexico

 • Creates jobs and boosts the local economy